AEWorthy/MonStim-Analyzer/docs/readme.md

 - **Data Visualization**: Plot various types of hierarchical EMG data including raw EMG signals, reflex curves, M-max, max H-reflex, and average reflex curves.
 - **Report Generation**: Generate and display detailed M-max reports, and session or dataset parameters.
 - **Hierarchical Data Management**: Load and manage multiple EMG recording sessions as a dataset, and store multiple datasets as experiments.
 Exclude unwanted recordings/sessions/datasets at runtime and reload from the originals if desired.
+- **Recording Exclusion Editor**: Advanced tool for excluding recordings based on stimulus amplitude and other criteria, with support for bulk operations across sessions, datasets, or entire experiments.
 - **Undo/Redo System**: Comprehensive undo/redo functionality for data modifications.
 - **Responsive UI**: Automatically adapts to different screen sizes and DPI settings.